-- 3.6 The School expects all pupils to maintain at least 95% attendance. - 3.7 The School will monitor and record attendance in accordance both with statutory requirements and in accordance with the principle that regular, punctual attendance is vital to the pupil's educational progress. - 3.8 Registers will be taken electronically throughout the day, and will be completed in accordance with standardised Department for Education register codes. - 3.9 The accurate recording of attendance also serves to safeguard the health and safety of pupils by ensuring their whereabouts are known in the event of a fire drill or emergency. - 3.10 The School will ensure that any unexplained absences are investigated immediately. - 3.11 The School will inform parents promptly over concerns about prolonged or frequent pupil absence and give them an opportunity to discuss any difficulties with a member of the School's pastoral team. - 3.12 The School recognises that vigilance of attendance over a continuous period of time is essential to detect and deal with any negative trends that might arise.
+- 3.7 The School expects all pupils to maintain at least 95% attendance. - 3.8 The School will monitor and record attendance in accordance both with statutory requirements and in accordance with the principle that regular, punctual attendance is vital to the pupil's educational progress. - 3.9 Registers will be taken electronically throughout the day and will be completed in accordance with standardised Department for Education register codes. - 3.10 The accurate recording of attendance also serves to safeguard the health and safety of pupils by ensuring their whereabouts are known in the event of a fire drill or emergency. - 3.11 The School will ensure that any unexplained absences are investigated immediately, with parents contacted by text message (or other appropriate form of communication) at 9.30am on the day of an unexplained absence. - 3.12 The School will inform parents promptly over concerns about prolonged or frequent pupil absence and give them an opportunity to discuss any difficulties with a member of the School's pastoral team. - 3.13 The School recognises that vigilance of attendance over a continuous period of time is essential to detect and deal with any negative trends that might arise.
 In addition to daily monitoring, pastoral leaders receive a weekly attendance and punctuality report for the year to date.
-Governors receive an annual report on attendance. - 3.13 The School recognises that frequent or repeated patterns of absence, or poor punctuality, can sometimes be an indicator of abuse and can give cause for a safeguarding concern to be raised.
-The Safeguarding Team, led by the Designated Safeguarding Lead, will act on any such concerns, having taken account of all known circumstances regarding the pupil.
+Attendance data at the individual and cohort level is analysed to inform strategies and interventions, with particular attention paid to those with comparatively low levels of attendance.